Decision-Neuroscience-Lab/coding-workshop-material/README.md

-# coding-workshop-material
+# Coding workshop material
-This repository houses material for the Decision Neuroscience Lab coding practices workshop
+This repository houses material for the Decision Neuroscience Lab coding practices workshop.